Get to know us, our history, and what makes Saga such a great place to work.

 At the heart of our business model is our drive to know more about our customers' wants and needs, so that we’re best placed to serve them.
 Find out more about our strategy and the Saga model here.

 You’ve heard of hybrid working - but what does it actually mean?
-Well, for Saga, it means we’ll be mostly home-based, with the flexibility to collaborate and work from our Folkestone and London offices.
-Our offices are designed to be modern hot-desk based collaborative hubs, supported by our new technologies which enable us to connect with colleagues - no matter where they’re based.
+Well, for Saga, it means our colleagues have the flexibility to work both remotely and from a hub where it’s practical to do so.
+We have hubs located in Kent, London and Crawley and each one is supported by technology that enables colleagues to connect with each other – no matter where they are based.

 A great place to work

 We ask our people to complete engagement surveys regularly because it helps us to understand how they feel about Saga.
-From introducing hybrid working to providing a nursery on-site, we use feedback to continually improve the way we do things.
+From introducing hybrid working to updating our benefits, we use feedback to continually improve the way we do things.